 Another message.
-Yes, another message about the sicknesses going around your kids’ school.
+Yes, another message about the illnesses going around your kids’ school.
 Croup.
 Strep.
-Flu.
+Stomach bug.
 Respiratory syncytial virus.
-Just reading the words is enough to send moms and dads into a panic.
-The CDC reported that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
-So what do you do to help keep your family safe?
+Just seeing the words is enough to send moms and dads into a panic.
+The CDC said that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
+So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and lethargy.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and lethargy.
+In fact, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
 The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

 - Pollutant substances (cleaning products, inadequately maintained or unsanitary heating and cooling or humidification units, smoke, etc)

-So all this info – what does it mean?
+So all this information – so what?
 What do you do?
-How can you make sure you and your loved ones aren’t breathing contaminated, virus-inducing air?
+How can you make sure you and your loved ones aren’t breathing sullied, virus-inducing air?

 Luckily, there are options.